anagainaru/ReproducibilityInitiative/README.md

-# 1. HPC Walltime Request

-Code to compute the walltime request for stochastic applications when submitting it to an HPC scheduler.
-- In folder `walltime_request`

-# 2. Reproducibility for Paper Results
+# Reproducibility for Paper Results

 Code and input data to reproduce results from studies

 **SCALA@SC 2019** <br/>